Incremental Computation: What Is the Essence?

-Note, however, that if the given ways to iterate and implement do not lead to an efficient program, it is generally too difficult to find better ways to do those, because doing so requires understanding what the loops are computing at a higher level, which is an undecidable problem in general.
+Note, however, that if the given ways to iterate and implement do not lead to an efficient program, it is generally too difficult to find better ways to do those, because doing so requires understanding what the loops are computing at a higher level, but whether a loop computes a certain function is an undecidable problem in general.
 This is why we advocate higher-level data abstractions in problem specifications when lower-level details are unnecessary.

-\mysubpar{Set expressions---database programming} For programs that use expressions over sets, which provide high-level data abstractions that must be mapped to low-level data structures, Steps I2 and I3 are essential.
+\mypar{Set expressions---database programming} For programs that use expressions over sets, which provide high-level data abstractions that must be mapped to low-level data structures, Steps I2 and I3 are essential.
 The programs may still use loops or use fixed-point operations over sets.
-Note that relations as in relational databases are just sets of tuples, \begin{itemize}
+Note that relations as in relational databases are just sets of tuples. \begin{itemize}

 \item Fixed-point operations, if used, are first transformed into while-loops.
-Here, Step I1 simply\pepm{} chooses to iterate at the minimum increment to a set, i.e, adding or removing a single element.
+Here, Step I1 simply chooses to iterate at the minimum increment to a set, i.e., adding or removing one element.

+\item Step I2 transforms expensive set expressions in loop bodies into incremental updates, using \term{auxiliary maps} to locate and retrieve elements as needed.